Nirvana64/book-recommendation-system/README.md

 # Smart Book Recommendation System

-A production-ready content-based book recommendation API built with FastAPI, scikit-learn, and Docker.
+A production content based book recommendation API built with FastAPI, scikit-learn, and Docker.
 Uses the Goodbooks-10k dataset to recommend similar books based on TF-IDF vectorization and cosine similarity.

 ## Features